 Surely you must wonder why there’s such affinity between dogs and man.
 We love cats and horses and some of us have birds, bunnies, or reptiles but every domestic species would happily return to the wild - with but one single exception.

 The dog.
 Canis lupus familiaris is different.
 Unlike any other animal on earth, the dog came to us!
 I know, you’ve been told it was because we had scraps of meat around the entrance to our cave.
 No way.
 Here’s the hole in that donut, we didn’t eat meat then!!!
 We're also told that prehistoric man decided the wolf would make a good hunting partner so he domesticated it about 30,000 years ago.
 The premise being that the wolf showed early man the value of meat but that evolutionary theory conflicts with factual archeological history as you will see below.
 We'll let scientists argue over dates while we explain the extraordinary bond between man and dog.

 Jawbones Define Meat Eaters

 Here’s the deal.
 Neanderthal and Cro-Magnan man were both Homo Sapiens and they co-existed for a while but a recent study of their jaw bones reveals that only one began to eat meat.
 At the risk of offending my horse-owning friends, I’ll point out the obvious.
 Plant eaters are not as smart as meat eaters.

 Let me say that another way.
-Herbivores have only to graze to survive.
-Carnivores have to be smarter to catch food that can think, fight back, or run away.
+Herbivores have only to graze to survive. ii Carnivores have to be smarter to catch food that can think, fight back, or run away.
 Every predator, from a saber tooth to today's domestic mouser has to stalk and outwit its prey.
 That takes cognitive skills the herbivore just doesn’t have.
 So when pre-man stumbled over a carcass and found meat to be good eating, he had to become smarter to get the fresh stuff.
 Find Instant Information on ii The Carnivores Diet.